glic3rinu/passlib/docs/password_hash_api.rst

         these kwds must be specified in :attr:`~PasswordHash.context_kwds`.

     :raises TypeError:
-        * if the configuration string is not provided
+        * if either *secret* or *config* is not a unicode or bytes instance.
-        * if required contextual information is not provided
+        * if required contextual keywords are not provided
-        * if :samp:`{secret}` is not a bytes or unicode instance.

     :raises ValueError:
         * if the configuration string is not in a recognized format.